 3 flatbed freight shipping tips.

-So, what are the particulars?
+Understanding the particulars of your shipment is the most important step in hauling flatbed freight.
 Let's walk through the questions you'll need to answer each time you have a flatbed shipment.
 This will inform the rest of the shipping process and refine your equipment choices.

 Is the product new or used?
 What is the cargo's value?